 Managing prospects is about prioritization, and qualifying them is the most effective way of understanding whether we should spend time on someone.
 You need to find out if a prospect is a viable customer with interest in your product, or if they’re nothing more than a name and phone number.

 To close a deal you need a project, budget, and the right contact.

 Only manage leads.
 Not prospects!
 This is important, as you need to distinguish time spent managing warm leads and qualifying cold prospects.

-The best way to qualify is to aim for 3 green flags
+The best way to qualify is to aim for 3 clear goals